 Shafir, Eldar, Itamar Simonson, and Amos Tversky.
 “Reason-Based Choice.”PDFCognition, Vol. 49, 1993.
 Retrieved March 17, 2011.

-VP, Usability Engineer / Decision Architect at Bank of America Merrill Lynch
+VP, Senior UX Researcher at Bank of America Merrill Lynch

 Boston, Massachusetts, USA